josbp0107/template-automation-java-selenium/README.md

-# Template Automation Testing For Arreglatech
+# Template Automation Testing with Java and Selenium

 This repository contains the essentials to start working with selenium, its different dependencies and archetype folders for handling the screenplay design pattern.